 Dreamplay: Our Family Experience

-For our Sunday family activity, we decided to visit Dreamplay, an educational amusement center by Dream Works, located at City of Dreams in Manila.
+For our Sunday family activity, we decided to visit Dreamplay by Dream Works, located at City of Dreams in Manila.
 The amusement center mainly features well loved characters from Shrek, Madagascar, Kung Fu Panda and Dinotrux.
 Unlike most theme parks, Dreamplay does not have exciting rides or thrilling booths.
 But rather, they have different activities to awaken the mind and body of the kids and the kids-at-heart.

 Below are some tidbits about our family experience, and some tips on how to make the most of your visit to Dreamplay.

 Dreamplay tickets can be purchased online or at the ticket booth.
-Ticket prices for children, adults and toddler varies, depending on the number of hours inside Dreamplay and if adults will participate in the activities.
+Ticket prices varies depending on: (1) whether you are an adult or child, (2) number of hours inside, and (3) if adults will participate in the activities.
 Prior to our visit, I already checked out their website and read some blogs.
 Buying the tickets online to is the most viable thing to do to avoid the long lines (which I also suggest that you do too!).

-We were all excited because at the entrance, it was Shrek and the Madagascar characters that greeted us.
-If you like these characters, then have your picture taken before entering the main activity area because you might not have a chance thereafter.
+We were all excited because from the entrance, it was Shrek and the Madagascar characters that greeted us.
+If you like these characters, then have your picture taken before entering the main activity area because you might not have a chance thereafter as lines tend to get too long.
 Mind you, for me this is the most lighted area of Dreamplay (except of course for the gift shop) so after this photo, most our pictures are on “night mode”.

 What I like most about Dreamplay is that it is an educational amusement center.
 It has a lot of physical activities for the kids and some, even for adults.
 Wall of Destiny, Thread of Enlightenment and Kung Fu Fighting has the most number of activities available for both older kids and adults.

-For younger kids, there are several play areas that encourages a lot of running, jumping and playing.
+For younger children, there are several kiddie areas that encourages a lot of running, and jumping.
 Just make sure that you have an adult looking after the kids since some of these play areas are elevated.

 I like the ginger bread making class because although the class is relatively short, kids will get to experience making a cookie from scratch (from a dough, to shaping it and designing it themselves).
 The kids (and even participating parents) liked it a lot.